Skip to content Where Legends Are Made

 3. Attend the final Agility Series Workshop.

-4. Present an Agility Effort Documentation.
+4. Present Documentation of an Agility Effort.

 To earn the badge, it is required to complete the courses and requirements in a two-year period.